maxjiang216/maxjiang216.github.io/_posts/2023-10-19-extending-saifs-stats.md

 More recently, there has also been speculation that Sam Bankman-Fried's FTX had been creating a significant amount of "paper" Bitcoin.
 That is, FTX customers' claims on Bitcoin were not fully backed by real Bitcoin.
 This could have significantly increase the number of Bitcoin the market thought was available, decreasing the effective stock-to-flow.
 Thus, Bitcoin became like any other commodity: it experienced an increase in production following an increase in price.
 This significantly moderated the peak price during the bull run.

-However, there are still reasons to believe that the next bull market could be bigger than the previous.
-These reasons include:
+On top of the absence of these unfavorable factors, there are also many potential favorable factors that may influence the next bull market.
+These include:
 - A significant demand shock due to a Bitcoin ETF in the US
 - Increased corporate adoption due to the more favorable FASB rules
 - Significant money printing due to recessions and depressions in the West